awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/module-1/cluster_visualizer.md

 ---

 Refresh the C3Vis page by clicking on the **Roload Server Cache** button and click CPU metric.
-Your result should be like the below:
+Your result should be like below:

 ![Visualize](/images/ecs-spot-capacity-providers/c3vis_cluster_initial_view.png)